languagetool-org/languagetool/languagetool-language-modules/el/src/main/resources/org/languagetool/resource/el/hunspell/README_el_GR.txt

   This release added the MPL and LGPL to the available licences and an update to the .aff file (by Nick Demou).
-  The dictionary is triple licenced now and it is based on earlier work done by Evripidis Papakostas. [mentioned below]
+  The dictionary is triple licensed now and it is based on earlier work done by Evripidis Papakostas. [mentioned below]
   The new licence is also mentioned below.